-The east and west sides of the structure are divided by huttresses into eight spaces, in each histance, seven of which contain the large, pointed arched windows which light the church.
-Beneath the floor of the church there is a large, well-lighted basement, which is used as a school room, and also as a place of meeting for the parishloners.
-The extreme dimensions of the building are sixty-six feet front by one hundred and thirty-seven and one half feet in depth; from the floor to the foot of the rafters is thirty-five feet, and from the floor to the foot of the rafters is thirty-five feet, and from the floor to the apex of the ground arches is fifty-six feet.
+The east and west sides of the structure are divided by buttresses into eight spaces, in each instance, seven of which contain the large, pointed arched windows which light the church.
+Ecneath the floor of the church there is a large, well-lighted basement, which is used as a school room, and also as a place of meeting for the parishioners.
+The extreme dimensions of the building are sixty-six fect front by one hundred and thirty-seven and one half feet in depth ; from the floor to the foot of the rafters is thirty-five feet, and from the floor to the apex of the ground arches is fifty-six feet.
 Cost over \$100,000.

-Masses: Sundays at half past six, half past seven, nlue, and half past ten o'clock A.M.
+Masses : Sundays at half past six, half past seven, nin and half past ten o'clock A.M.
 Sunday School at half past one o'clock P.M.
-Vespers and Benediction on Sinday at half past seven o'clock P.M.
-Mass on week days at soyou o'clock A.M.
+Vespers and Benediction on Sun-day at half past seven o'clock P.M.
+Mass on week days at seven o'clock A.M.